-Significant differences in the rates of change in ppFEV1 and weight were seen in the year following LUM-IVA treatment, compared with the year prior to commencement, with reversal of the patterns of decline for both ppFEV1 and weight (Table 2)., A waterfall plot of the linear regression line slopes for change in ppFEV1 in the year following the commencement of LUM-IVA reveals the individual patient response heterogeneity and three of 15 positive responders having a response of ≥10% (Figure 1).
-Sensitivity analyses were performed excluding the outlier for each of FEV1% change, change in IVAB days and change in hospital days and the significance of each result was retained, showing that the overall results were not driven by single patient responses.
+change in FEV_1 % pred in the year following commencement of LUM/IVA reveals the individual patient response heterogeneity and three out of 15 positive responders having a response of \geqslant 10% (figure 1).
+Sensitivity analyses were performed excluding the outlier for each of FEV_1 % pred change, change in IVAB days and change in hospital days, and the significance of each result was retained, showing that the overall results were not driven by single patient responses.

-In keeping with the severity of lung disease in this cohort, one third of patients were underweight (BMI<18.5kg/m2) at commencement of LUM-IVA treatment.
-However, half of the patients had FFM depletion at baseline, in five (42%) of whom the FFM depletion was hidden (ie low FFMI with BMI≥18.5kg/m2).
+In keeping with the severity of lung disease in this cohort, a third of patients were underweight (BMI <18.5 $\rm kg\cdot m^{-2}$) at commencement of LUM/IVA treatment.
+However, half of the patients had fat-free mass depletion at baseline, in five (42%) of whom the fat-free mass depletion was hidden (i.e. low FFMI with BMI \geq 18.5 $\rm kg\cdot m^{-2}$).

-No changes were observed in weight or body composition in the first month on LUM-IVA treatment.
-Increase in mean weight was observed during the first six months, plateauing by one year (Table 3, Figure 2).
-At one year, mean weight gain was 2.5±4.1kg (p=0.0007), or a mean percentage increase from baseline of 4.9±7.3% (p=0.0002).
-Half of the patients gained more than 5% of baseline weight, but only one lost >5% of baseline weight.
-Similarly, BMI increased significantly at one year (0.90±1.40kg/m2, p=0.001, Table 3).
-Fat mass increased significantly in the first six months, plateauing by one year (mean total gain: 2.2kg, Table 3, Figure 2).
-In contrast, there was no overall change in FFM or FFMI, indicating preservation of FFM stores over the first year of treatment (Table 3, Figure 2); however, 20% of patients gained more than 5% of baseline FFM in the year of treatment.
+No changes were observed in weight or body composition in the first month on LUM/IVA treatment.
+Increase in mean weight was observed during the first 6 months, plateauing by 1 year (table 3 and figure 2).
+At 1 year, mean \pm sD weight gain was 2.5 \pm 4.1 kg (p=0.0007), or a mean percentage increase from baseline of 4.9 \pm 7.3% (p=0.0002).
+Half of the patients gained >5% of baseline weight, but only one lost >5% of baseline weight.
+Similarly, BMI increased significantly at 1 year (0.90 \pm 1.40 kg·m-2; p=0.001) (table 3).
+Fat mass increased significantly in the first 6 months, plateauing by 1 year (mean total gain 2.2 kg) (table 3 and figure 2).
+In contrast, there was no overall change in fat-free mass or FFMI, indicating preservation of fat-free mass stores over the first year of treatment (table 3 and figure 2); however, 20% of patients gained >5% of baseline fat-free mass in the year of treatment.

-The proportion of patients with severe underweight (BMI <18.5kg/m) decreased from 33% at baseline to 13% at one year of treatment (p=0.003 using McNemar's test).
-In contrast, there was no reduction in the proportion with FFM depletion between baseline and one year (50% at both timepoints).
-One patient had a BMI>25kg/m2 throughout the observational period, but no new cases of overweight emerged.
-Baseline BMI was inversely correlated with change in weight (r = -0.54, p=0.006); % change in weight (r = -0.56, p=0.005) and change in FFM (r = -0.57, p=0.005), but not change in fat mass (-0.32, p=0.14); indicating that those with the poorest baseline nutritional status experienced the greatest gains in weight and FFM.
-No gender differences in patterns of change in body composition were observed.
+The proportion of patients severely underweight (BMI <18.5 kg·m $^{-2}$) decreased from 33% at baseline to 13% at 1 year of treatment (p=0.003 using McNemar's test).
+In contrast, there was no reduction in the proportion with fat-free mass depletion between baseline and 1 year (50% at both time-points).
+One patient had a BMI >25 kg·m $^{-2}$ throughout the observational period, but no new cases of overweight emerged.
+Baseline BMI was inversely correlated with change in weight (r=-0.54, p=0.006), % change in weight (r=-0.56, p=0.005) and change in fat-free mass (r=-0.57, p=0.005), but not change in fat mass (r=-0.32, p=0.14), indicating that those with the poorest baseline nutritional status experienced the greatest gains in weight and fat-free mass.
+No sex differences in patterns of change in body composition were observed.
 Neither age nor pulmonary function correlated with changes in body composition (data not shown).
-However, change in FFM by one year correlated with greater reduction in the number of both hospitalisation days and IVAB days in the year post-commencement of LUM-IVA compared to the year prior (rho= -0.50, p=0.001 and rho= -0.43, p=0.04 respectively).
-Change in weight in the year post-commencement was correlated with greater reduction in hospitalisation days (rho= -0.48, p=0.02), whilst changes in fat mass showed no correlation.
+However, change in fat-free mass by 1 year correlated with greater reduction in the number of both hospitalisation days and IVAB days in the year following commencement of LUM/IVA compared with the year prior (ρ =-0.50, ρ =0.001 and ρ =-0.43, ρ =0.04, respectively).
+Change in weight in the year following commencement was correlated with greater reduction in hospitalisation days (ρ =-0.48, ρ =0.02), while changes in fat mass showed no correlation.